ClassiCube/ClassiCube/readme.md

 ###### *Windows specific*
 *If you are stuck using the built-in OpenGL 1.1 software renderer, you can use the MESA software renderer from either [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) or [here](https://wiki.qt.io/Cross_compiling_Mesa_for_Windows) for slightly better performance.
 Typically though, this occurs because you have not installed GPU drivers.*

-#### Tips
-* Press escape (after joining a world) or pause to switch to the pause menu.
-* Pause menu -> Options -> Controls lists all of the key combinations used by the client.
-* Note that toggling 'vsync' to on will minimise CPU usage, while off will maximimise chunk loading speed.
-* Press F to cycle view distance.
-A smaller number of visible chunks can improve performance.

-* If the server has disabled hacks, key combinations such as fly and speed will not do anything.
-* To see the list of built in commands, type `/client`.
-* To see help for a given built in command, type `/client help <command name>`.

 ### Compiling

 #### Windows